NervousNullPtr/COVID-Germany-Analysis/readme.md

 # Latest Plot (Inconsistently updated)
 WARNING: Around the turn of the year 2021-2022, the data is not at all accurate in Germany due to holidays for health workers.
 \
 INFO: Some data is smoothed out and therefore less accurate when viewing the data day by day.
 Smoothed data makes sense here so that general developments can be recognised easier.
+Saturdays, sundays and mondays are filtered out due to massive inaccuracies.
 <img src="./plot.svg">